L O A D I N G

 Yes, we have male and female changing rooms and showers.

-We provide free tea, coffee – but please bring your own cups, and biscuits to enjoy after your swim.
+We provide free tea, coffee and biscuits – but please bring your own cups, to enjoy after your swim.
 You can help yourself from cabin 8, but please clean up after yourself and be aware that there may be other swimmers exiting the water after you and they will also need something to eat.
 Biscuits are for swimmers only.
 Please supervise children in this area.
 Or take a walk along to the Norwich Boat House where they have a volunteer run café serving bacon rolls and other goodies, or the Flint Barn by the car park.

 If we have to cancel a session due to poor water quality or temperature we will post the info on the club forum and facebook pages, so please do check before you leave home.
 If we have enough notice from the OEC we will post to our Facebook group, and put an item on our website so please keep an eye on social media and the website.